 Just because your remodel is brand new doesn’t mean your furniture and décor have to be.
-The most boring spaces are usually the ones that look like everything was bought from the same store.
-Having an equal mix of vintage and modern elements in your home is the best way to avoid the dreaded “cookie-cutter” aesthetic, and save a few dollars while you’re at it.
+In order to achieve a lived in and curated look, consider blending vintage and modern elements.
+Having an equal mix of vintage and modern elements in your home is the best way to avoid the dreaded “cookie-cutter” aesthetic.

 Tip #1: Add Old World Charm to a Newly Remodeled Bathroom

-If you want to preserve the shabby-chic charm of your old space, it can be as simple as hanging a vintage or vintage-inspired chandelier.
-The chandelier will pay homage to your old home, but won’t steal the show away from your beautifully remodeled bathroom.
+If you want to preserve the shabby-chic charm of your old space, think about lighting.
+Hanging a vintage or vintage-inspired chandelier in your space will pay homage to your old home, but it won’t steal the show away from your beautifully remodeled bathroom.
 The blend of old and new also makes for a surprisingly elegant contrast.

 Shop the Look:

-Tip #2: Pair Modern Styles With Vintage Pieces to Update Them
+Tip #2: Pair Modern Styles With Vintage Pieces for a Collected Look

 Tip #3: Balance Large Vintage Pieces With Modern Art

 Large vintage dressers or credenzas can be perfect in entryways, living rooms, or dining rooms.
-We love these pieces especially in mid-century modern styles, but pairing them with vintage accessories can make them feel too dated.
-Decorating your piece with modern artwork or modern accessories makes for a more eclectic vignette and will bring your piece into the 21st century.
+They are great for storage and hiding away items you may not want out in the open.
+We love these pieces, especially in the mid-century modern styles.
+When pairing them with vintage accessories, it can make them feel too dated.
+Consider decorating your piece with modern artwork or modern accessories.
+This will make for a more eclectic vignette and will bring a more modern feel to your space.

 Shop the Look: